 Culinary Arts, Part 2

-Zach Hodge wanted to teach, so he got a degree in English from the University of TN and spent 2 years teaching.
-But he also enjoyed cooking and creating, starting at the Copper Celler during college.
+Zach Hodge wanted to teach, so he got a degree in English from the University of Tennessee and spent two years teaching.
+But he also enjoyed cooking and creating, starting at the Copper Cellar during college.
 He worked in various restaurants, but at the Lonesome Dove Western Bistro Knoxville in the Old City, he went from cook to shift leader to manager to chef.
-Lonesome Dove Western Bistro Knoxville features a wild game menu including duck, rabbit, rattlesnake, elk, quail, and other wild game, as well as beef and seafood.
+Lonesome Dove Western Bistro Knoxville features a wild game menu including duck, rabbit, rattlesnake, elk, quail and other wild game, as well as beef and seafood.

 Combining his love of creative cooking and teaching seemed to be an obvious choice and this school year (2023-24) he is teaching Culinary Arts at Union County High School.

 On occasion, I’ve purchased fresh gnocchi from the Food City refrigerated section.
-Some stores carry it frozen, dried, or vacuum-sealed on the shelf.
-Gnocchi (pronounced "n(y)oh-kee") are a type of Italian pasta that consists of soft, chewy dumplings.
+Some stores carry it frozen, dried or vacuum-sealed on the shelf.
+Gnocchi (pronounced "n(y)oh-kee") is a type of Italian pasta that consists of soft, chewy dumplings.
 They have a dense texture and potato flavor and are hearty and unique pasta.
 Gnocchi has been a traditional type of pasta in Italy since Roman times.

 I’ve always thought that I enjoy (limited) cooking.
 But I must admit, I have never boiled the potatoes, peeled them, riced them, mixed them with egg, cheese, flour, and basil, rolled the dough out, and cut it into small pieces for deep frying.
 Never.
 Not once.
 But the UCHS Culinary Arts students have.
 And (bonus) all the vegetable matter goes into the compost bin for later use by the junior farmers in their greenhouse.